 • So, if the first draft logline sounds clunky, rephrase it.

 • Remember the rule: sell don’t tell.
-If there’s a conflict between accuracy and grabbing the reader, chose grabbing the reader.
+If there’s a conflict between accuracy and grabbing the agent or publisher, chose to grab.

 • Remember the rule: simplicity sells.
 Don’t add anything to your logline that isn’t absolutely vital.

-• But also remember grabbing the reader is absolutely vital.
+• But also remember, grabbing the agent or publisher is absolutely vital.

 • Trial half a dozen loglines for your story and see which one makes people go “Wow!”.